FlameAlpha/dataframe-cpp/README.md

 # dataframe-cpp
 dataframe class for c++ language
 - read from csv file
-- write into csv file
+- write into csv file and lib_svm file
 - min max scaler and standard scaler for each column's data
 - append one row from std::vector<T> & remove row
 - insert one column from std::vector<T> & remove column